 Albert Einstein is supposed once to have said, “Insanity is, doing the same thing over and over again and expecting different results”.
 Something of the kind seems to have stymied all attempts to solve the Israeli-Palestinian conflict.

 How does this book differ from most other contributions aiming at a solution to the Middle-East conflict and why does the author believe that his view can lead to a form of peace that will enable all parties to relax and reconcile?

 The main difference may be the author’s decision to accord its due place to one of the most potent motivating powers in this part of the world, the religions.

 Usually religions are excluded from political considerations.
 This is due to one of the basic postulates of international law.

 For the same reason cultural history is also excluded – and yet Western civilization would not even be thinkable without the contributions of the Bible.
 Thus, the land of the Bible has a lasting relevance, a fact that merits acknowledgment, especially in regard to the people who brought forth the Bible, the Jews.

-It is the events of the twentieth century that prevent this, especially the fact that, because of the recurring exposure of the Jews to persecutions, the United Nations in 1947 awarded them a part of their former Biblical homeland – at the expense of the inhabitants of that land and of one of the holiest Muslim shrines, which was built in the seventh century C. E. at the most venerated site of the Jewish religion in Jerusalem.
+It is the events of the twentieth century that prevent this, especially the fact that, because of the recurring exposure of the Jews to persecutions, the United Nations in 1947 adopted Resolution181, recommending the creation of an independent Jewish state in part of their former Biblical homeland – at the expense of the inhabitants of that land and of one of the holiest Muslim shrines, which was built in the seventh century C. E. at the most venerated site of the Jewish religion in Jerusalem.